rutrum/convert-case/README.md

 ## Additional utilities with `convert_case_extras`

-Some cases and utilies that didn't feel appropriate in this library are made available in a distinct crate.
+Some cases and utilies that didn't feel appropriate in this library are made available in a distinct crate called [`convert_case_extras`](https://github.com/rutrum/convert-case-extras).
+It's utility is a little more niche!

 ## Links